chiragmohod/chiragmohod/README.md

 - 👋 Hi, I’m @chiragmohod
 - 👀 I’m Video Editor plus Coder
-- 🌱 I’ve completed MSCCS P2 in Patkar College
+- 🌱 I’ve completed BScCS / MScCS from Patkar College
 - 💞️ I’m looking to collaborate on Python/DS
-- 📫 How to reach me ..... just google me
+- 📫 How to reach me ..... just google my name

 <!---
 chiragmohod/chiragmohod is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.